Perfect Homemade Sopapilla Recipe

 Be careful not to over-fry the sopapillas.
 They will look darker out of the oil!

 Use a slotted spoon or tongs to transfer the sopapillas to the holding plate lined with paper towels, and continue to fry the remaining squares of dough.
+(For an extra layer of flavor, you can dip them in cinnamon sugar after they come out of the oil.)

 Lastly, lightly dust the sopapillas with sifted powdered sugar.
 Then serve warm, with a side of honey.
+You can even drizzle honey or chocolate over them for more presentation.

-These bubbly, crispy and chewy fry breads will keep well stored in an airtight container in the fridge for several days.
-To reheat, simply warm in a 350 degree F oven for 10 minutes.
+These bubbly, crispy, and chewy fry breads will keep well stored in an airtight container in the fridge for several days.
+To reheat, simply warm in a 350-degree F oven for 10 minutes.

 Pro Tip: Only dust the sopapillas you are planning to eat immediately with powdered sugar.